 The Career Team actively partners with faculty to help deliver high quality, scalable career education to students through curriculum and the classroom.
-You are a crucial part of the Mercy College ecosystem that empowers students to achieve career success after graduation.
+You are a crucial part of the Mercy University ecosystem that empowers students to achieve career success after graduation.
 Please reach out if you would like to work with us to embed career education into your curriculum, create a Major to Career Map to guide students through their academics and career development simultaneously, request a class visit from a career coach, or brainstorm how you can use our tools or resources in the classroom.

 EPIC – Career in Your Curriculum

 EPIC (Explore, Prepare, Implement, Career Launch) is a scalable, user-friendly, web-based system that allows faculty to seamlessly embed career education into your syllabus!
 Students complete EPIC Milestones as homework assignments.
 You don’t have to teach the career content; that is taken care of in each milestone.

 Mercy University provides Big Interview, an online tool and mobile app, to students to help them prepare for interviews on their own schedule and at their convenience.
 Big Interview offers informational videos to help students learn about various aspects of interviewing, and a video mock interview tool to help them practice.